cockroachdb/docs/src/current/cockroachcloud/aws-privatelink.md

 1. <a name="step-1"></a>Select the region to create a connection in.

-1. Copy the **Service Name** shown in the connection modal.
+1. Copy the **Service Name** shown in the connection dialog.

 1. On the [Amazon VPC Console](https://console.aws.amazon.com/vpc/) in your AWS account, click **Your VPCs** in the sidebar.

 1. <a name="step-4"></a>Locate the VPC ID of the VPC you want to create your endpoint in.

-Cockroach Labs recommends that you create the VPC in the availability zones where your cluster is deployed, and as near as possible to the availability zones where your application or service is deployed.
-You can also choose a different VPC as long as it is peered to the VPC your application is running in and the private endpoint is configured to be DNS-accessible across the peered VPCs.
+   Cockroach Labs recommends that you use a VPC that has subnets in the availability zones where your cluster is deployed, and that your application or service is also deployed in the same availability zones.
+You can choose a different VPC for the private endpoint as long as it is peered to the VPC your application is running in and the private endpoint is configured to be DNS-accessible across the peered VPCs.

 1. On the **Your VPCs** page, locate the IPv4 CIDR corresponding to the VPC you chose in [step 4](#step-4).